RTL Deutschland

 RTL Deutschland (previously Mediengruppe RTL Deutschland) is a German media company based in Cologne, North Rhine-Westphalia.
 It was founded in 2007 as a holding company for the German television, broadcasting and content production businesses of the RTL Group, which is majority-owned by Bertelsmann.

-On 14 June 2021 it was announced that the Mediengruppe RTL Deutschland would be renamed in September 2021 as part of a re-branding to RTL Deutschland.
+On 14 June 2021 it was announced that the Mediengruppe RTL Deutschland would be renamed RTL Deutschland in September 2021.
 In this context, both the company and the broadcaster RTL got new logos and a new design.

 History

 In 2000, Bertelsmann and Pearson announced that they would merge their television and radio stations and production companies.
 This created RTL Group, based in Luxembourg, as a leading European media company.
 RTL's activities in Germany were also affected by this merger; Bertelsmann had gradually increased its stake in the German television broadcaster RTL in the 1990s.

 In 2007, television and content businesses in Germany were bundled under the umbrella of Mediengruppe RTL Deutschland.
 The company introduced a new brand identity and bundled digital competencies.

 In 2009, RTL, VOX, N-tv, and other channels moved into a joint broadcasting center in Cologne-Deutz, to achieve synergy effects not only organizationally but also through physical proximity.
 An example of cooperation between RTL Deutschland companies is the streaming platform RTL+ (originally launched as TV NOW).
 Initially launched by RTL, other channels were successively added to the service.

 In February 2019, RTL Deutschland and their parent company RTL Group announced that they've sold their German film production and distribution company Universum Film to New York-based American global investment firm Kohlberg Kravis Robertsn (KKR) who owns Munich-based German film distribution company Tele Munchen Group and had plans to merge TMG with Universum to create a German entertainment production company.

 At Bertelsmann, Mediengruppe RTL Deutschland established further partnerships with other divisions, such as for marketing (Ad Alliance) and content production (Content Alliance).

 In 2021, it was announced that Gruner + Jahr and Mediengruppe RTL Deutschland intend to cooperate even more closely in the future.

-On 6 August 2021, RTL Deutschland announced their acquisition of Gruner + Jahr for €230 million euros (excluding without debt).
+On 6 August 2021, RTL Deutschland announced their acquisition of Gruner + Jahr for €230 million euros (excluding debt).
 They aimed to merge Gruner + Jahr (and its "G+J" brand) with RTL Deutschland by the end of 2021.
 The deal was completed on 1 January 2022 when Gruner + Jahr became a division of RTL Deutschland and was renamed RTL Publishing.